SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DomBehaviorDefinition.md

 - It can only inherit from the `ModuleDomBehaviorDefinition` (the ID is defined in the *ModuleBehaviorDefinition* property of the `ModuleSettings`).

-- The inheriting definition can only contain an ID, parent ID, and extra `DomStatusSectionDefinitionLinks` for `SectionDefinitions` that are not already defined on the module definition.
-Adding extra statuses or transitions is not allowed.
+- The inheriting definition can only contain an ID, parent ID, and extra:
+  - `DomStatusSectionDefinitionLinks` for `SectionDefinitions` that are not already defined on the module definition
+  - `ButtonDefinitions` (with other IDs that those defined on the parent)
+  - `ActionDefinitions` (with other IDs that those defined on the parent)

+Adding extra statuses or transitions on the child definition is not allowed.

 This logic makes it possible to define a complete status system that should be used by all `DomDefinitions`.
 With an inheriting `DomBehaviorDefinition`, you can then define the visibility, requirements etc. for fields of extra `SectionDefinitions`.